CHRISTMAS IS NIGH, AND OUR MINDS TURN TO FESTVE DRINKS 🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄🎄

 Walking up and down the street.

-Down in the Big Smoke of Sydney, King’s Cross is a mecca for young British backpackers.
-However, too many King’s Cross Cocktails will have them weaving up and down the street; a hazardous practice in an area once described by a minister of religion as; ‘The nearest thing to a herd of buffalo on wheels’.’
+Down in the Big Smoke of Sydney, King’s Cross was once a mecca for young British backpackers.
+However, too many King’s Cross Cocktails frequently had them weaving up and down the street; a hazardous practice in an area once described by a minister of religion as; ‘The nearest thing to a herd of buffalo on wheels’.’
 He might well have added; ‘riding roughshod over all that is seemly’, as ‘The Cross’ became notorious for drugs, drink and ladies of ill-repute!

 KING’S CROSS COCKTAIL